-The most common group of disorders in the family of genetically determined heritable disorders of connective tissues, characterized by joint hypermobility, skin hyperextensibility, and tissue fragility.
+Ehlers-Danlos syndromes are inherited connective tissue disorders, characterized by joint hypermobility, skin hyperextensibility, and tissue fragility.
 Hypermobile Ehlers-Danlos syndrome (EDS) is the most common of 13 subtypes.

-Many affected people do not develop symptoms, or they develop only minor symptoms during their lifetime.
+Many affected people are asymptomatic or develop only minor symptoms.
 Most hypermobile people are not aware of the fact and assume that everyone is as flexible as they are.

-Apart from joint hypermobility, skin manifestations provide an important clue and include soft, silky skin texture, semitransparent dermis, and hyperelasticity.
+Skin manifestations include soft, silky skin texture, semitransparent dermis, and hyperelasticity.
 Patients commonly demonstrate easy bruising, scarring, and poor wound healing.

-In addition to musculoskeletal and skin manifestations, cardiovascular and gastrointestinal features, autonomic dysfunction, and features of chronic pain syndrome and marfanoid habitus are often present.
+In addition to musculoskeletal and skin manifestations, cardiovascular and gastrointestinal features, autonomic dysfunction, features of chronic pain syndrome, and marfanoid habitus are often present.

 Definitive diagnosis for all subtypes of EDS, except hypermobile EDS, can be made by molecular genetic testing.
 The genetic basis of hypermobile EDS remains unknown and the diagnosis is made by clinical criteria only.